Articles you also might like

 Kati Laakso, Director of the Finnish Cultural Institute for the Benelux in Brussels, talks to TLmag about the Institute’s unique initiative, Together Alone, created after the spread of Covid-19 to support Finnish artists during the pandemic, and how she sees the artistic community changing in this new environment.

 Using various textile techniques like knitting, embroidery and tufting, Paris-based textile artist Manon Daviet transposes her drawings into tapestries, creating what she calls “volume paintings”.
 Here, she talks TLmag through her multidisciplinary practice, finding inspiration in comic books and her embracing of mysticism in nature.

-Ever since he was a child, Mounir Fatmi has been curious about the transformation of objects – how, with a slight change of context or position, they can take on entirely new meanings.
-As a contemporary artist, he regularly goes back into the archive, transforming materials into a highly charged body of work with cleverly subversive reflections on contemporary culture.
+Mounir Fatmi has always been curious about the transformation of objects and how, with a slight change of context or position, they can take on entirely new meanings.
+Now, he regularly goes back into the archive, transforming materials into a highly charged body of work.

-Cape Town-based, multi-disciplinary artist Igshaan Adams expresses and unpacks his identity through his art.
-In ritualistic performances and through the use of handcrafts such as embroidery and beading, he delves into personal topics that look toward the environment in which he was raised, resolving conflicting identities in a quest for spiritual enlightenment.
+Multi-disciplinary artist Igshaan Adams unpacks his identity through ritualistic performances and his use of handicrafts such as embroidery and beading.
+Delving into personal topics that look toward the environment in which he was raised, he resolves conflicting identities in a quest for spiritual enlightenment.